aimms/how-to/C_Language/131-Formulas-as-Data.rst

     Formulas as Data startup

 I invite you to play with this AIMMS application, changing the formula, argument and bounds.
 In addition, observe the curve and the result for ``boundedVariable`` after pressing the buttons labeled ``"Draw"`` and ``"Solve"``.

 :download:`AIMMS project download <../Resources/C_Language/Images/131/FormulasAsData.zip>`

-The AIMMS application mentioned above requires AIMMS 4.0 or higher to run.

 Summary
 -------